xyflow/xyflow/README.md

 ## Testing

 Testing is done with cypress.
 You can find all test in the [`integration/flow`](/cypress/integration/flow) folder.
-In order to run the test you can do:
+In order to run the test do:

 ```
 npm run test